Etempa-Web-Solutions/Joy-Theme-Documentation/General/file-structure.md

 ## CSS Files

+SASS files are found in **/includes/sass** and are split into two folders: **main-partials** and **sections**

+### main-partials

+The main-partials folder contains all of the partials files that make up the main css file

 Any variables go in the _variables.scss file.
+These variables are only used in SCSS, and so cannot be accessed by the Shopify customiser.
+This file is useful for saving any variables that are for development purposes.

 Mixins go in _mixins.scss.

 You will not need to use _normalise.scss, which has already been setup.